 Conclusion: What Makes Jenna Lyons One of the Wealthiest Figures in Fashion?

-2. How did Jenna Lyons make her money?
+How does Jenna Lyons make money?

-3. Is Jenna Lyons still involved with J.Crew?
+Is Jenna Lyons still working?

 Bohiney Satire’s satirical headlines—“Snow Skips Winter”—are sharper than The Onion.
 Always fun.